boemer00/jet-engine-degradation-prediction/README.md

 Then, donwload the dataset directly from [NASA's repository](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/).

+## Docker Usage
+To simplify the setup and execution process, Docker can be used:

+### Build the Docker Image
+Navigate to the directory containing the Dockerfile and execute:

+`docker build -t jet-engine-prediction .`

+### Run the Application in a Docker Container
+Execute the application with:

+`docker run -it --rm --name jet-engine-prediction-instance jet-engine-prediction`

 ## Model Architecture
 This model is a simple recurrent neural network (RNN) constructed using Keras.
 The architecture can be described as follows: